junnkim/gcp_cloud_workshop/README.md

 ## 5. Send Traffic to Your Compute Instances <a name="send-traffic"></a>

 a.
-Copy the IP address and place it in the URL, you will then see either my-UCLA-team-name-1 or my-UCLA-team-name-2 displayed.
+Copy the IP address and place it in the URL, you will then see either **"go-bruins! this is instance number 1"** or **"go-bruins! this is instance number 22 displayed"**.
 This will confirm your traffic is being served the instance webpages.

 b.
 Open Cloud Shell and execute command while true; do curl -m1 IP_ADDRESS; done.
 This will show that both of your servers are serving the application traffic to your end users.